liesnikov/extensible-elaborator/paper/main.md

 In the diagram type-checker is precisely the part that implements syntax-driven traversal of the term.
 It can raise a constraint that gets registered by the Solver Director.
 Solver Director then is exactly the component that dispatches solvers on the appropriate constraints and constitutes our main contribution.
-All of the components have some read access to the state, including Solver which might e.g. verify that there are no additional constraints on the meta.
+All components have some read access to the state, including Solver which might for example verify that there are no extra constraints on the meta.

 [^agda-constraint-solver-source]:
 [src/full/Agda/TypeChecking/Constraints.hs#L251-L301](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Constraints.hs#L251-L301)